unendin/csv2sheet/README.md

      '—— spreadsheets
 ```

-`csv2sheet/` can be placed anywhere in your Google Drive (that is, at the root level or inside another folder).
-But the scripts expect exactly one `csv2sheet/` folder with exaclty these subfolders.

 # Usage
 The CSV generator (e.g., MATLAB) should output files to `csv2sheet/runs/csvs_new/`.
-Each new record or record set consists of two files:
+Each new record consists of two files:

 #### CSV files
 Each CSV must have: